 Admission of Mature Students

-To be able to participate in courses, including internships, which have placements or labs in health facilities it is necessary to have a physician complete a health screening form that verifies your immunization for contagious diseases.
+To be able to participate in courses, including internships and the food and nutrition practicum, which have placements or labs in health facilities it is necessary to have a physician complete a health screening form that verifies your immunization for contagious diseases.
 There is a fee for the immunization and your health plan may cover all or part of this cost.
 Please contact the Department for more information.

 Criminal Records Check

-Students are advised that certain courses and the internship which have placements in health facilities and community organizations require a recent and currently valid Criminal Record Check including a Vulnerable Sector Search.
+Students are advised that certain courses including internships and the food and nutrition practicum, which have placements in health facilities and community organizations require a recent and currently valid Criminal Record Check including a Vulnerable Sector Search.